ArunMariRaj/BuildBot/README.md

 # BuildBot

-To Test Buildbot For VisualStudio Projects
+To Test Buildbot Builds for VisualStudio Projects